canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-hardening.md

 ### Charm Operator Security Upgrades

-Charmed Spark K8s operators, including Spark History server, Kyuubi, and Integration Hub, install a pinned revision of the Charmed Kafka images outlined in the previous table in order to provide reproducible and secure environments.
+Charmed Spark K8s operators, including Spark History server, Kyuubi, and Integration Hub, install a pinned revision of the Charmed Spark images outlined in the previous table in order to provide reproducible and secure environments.
 New versions of Charmed Spark K8s operators may therefore be released to provide patching of vulnerabilities (CVEs).
 It is important to refresh the charm regularly to make sure the workload is as secure as possible.
 For more information on how to refresh the charm, see the [how-to upgrade](TODO) guide.